 This bill would provide that the board of trustees consist of no more than 19 members and no fewer than 13 members and would require the board to transition to a 13-member board, as specified.
 The bill would remove from the board attorney members elected from State Bar Districts and would make conforming changes.
-The bill would require each member of the board appointed after December 31, 2016, to have demonstrated educational or experience expertise, or both, in one of 5 specified areas, including public finance.
-This The bill would require that a minimum of 7 members of the board be public members, as appointed by specified entities, and would provide that no motion of the board can be approved unless a majority of the public members approve the motion.
-The bill would require the Supreme Court to select from its appointed members a president and vice president of the State Bar instead of the board of trustees electing a president and vice president.
+The bill would require provide that each-member-of appointing body, when making appointments to the board appointed after December 31, 2016, to should consider appointing members who have demonstrated educational or experience expertise, education or experience, or both, in one of-5 6 specified areas, including public finance.
+The bill would require that a minimum of 7 maximum of 6 members of the board be public members, as appointed by specified entities, and would-provide that no motion of the board can be approved unless a majority of the public members approve the motion. require members of the board to serve a term of 4 years.
+The bill would require the Supreme Court to select from-its appointed members a president and vice president of the State Bar the members of the board a chair and vice chair instead of the board of trustees electing a president and vice president.
+The bill would require members of the executive committee of the board to include at least one member of the board appointed by each appointing authority.